About Menopause Support

 Determined to use her experience to lead the call for change to ensure that women of the future would not suffer in the way that she did Diane created the national #MakeMenopauseMatter campaign which calls for mandatory menopause education for doctors, greater menopause awareness and support in the workplace and for menopause to be added to the RSE curriculum in secondary school education.

-We are delighted to say that menopause will be part of the RSE curriculum in England from September 2020, thanks to everybody who has signed the campaign petition so far.
+We are delighted to say that menopause was added to the RSE curriculum in England from September 2020 and all medical students will be taught about menopause from 2024.
+Huge thanks to everybody who has signed the campaign petition so far.

 Diane believes that every woman should have access to factual, evidence based, non biased information, education, advice and emotional support to empower them to take control of their health and well-being during menopause and beyond.
 Her own experience made her acutely aware of the need for a patient led organisation providing education, information, advice and support and it was this that prompted her to create Menopause Support.

 Menopause Support provides private support via telephone and video consultations and bespoke menopause training and support solutions for businesses and organisations and menopause training days for therapists and well-being professionals.